wikimedia/design-codex/RELEASING.md

 ```
 Change each of the version numbers in the `"to":` fields to the new version number.

-Then commit your change and submit it to Gerrit:
+Then commit your change and submit it to GitLab:
 ```
+$ git checkout -b codex-1.2.34
 $ git commit --all --message="releases: Bump Codex to 1.2.34"
-$ git review
+$ git push origin codex-1.2.34
 ```

 ## Announcing the new release